Published 5 Sep 2023

 - Evaluate – Evaluate and provide an overall risk rating for each risk identified during a site check.
 Assess if current preventive and control measures are being followed or complied with.

 - Implement control measures – After recording findings, create an action plan for items or areas identified as non-compliant or needing corrective actions to comply with the law.
-Set an action, assign responsible person to do the work, and set a due date using a noise risk assessment template.
+Set an action, assign a responsible person to do the work, and set a due date using a noise risk assessment template.

 This comprehensive noise risk assessment template consists of 3 main parts: (A) Survey parameters, (B) Noise Survey and Exposure, and (C) Control Measures.
-The first section prompts the inspector to record the reason and date and time of survey, people involved and equipment used for the inspection.
-The next section creates a list of the noise-producing machines and equipment, their noise levels and the duration of noise exposure to workers.
+The first section prompts the inspector to record the reason, the date and time of the survey, the people involved, and the equipment used for the inspection.
+The next section creates a list of the noise-producing machines and equipment, their noise levels, and the duration of noise exposure to workers.
 The last section, which is the most important part, contains essential questions to assess if control measures are followed and observed in the working environment.
 Complete the audit by providing recommendations and affixing a signature to validate.

 This entertainment venue noise risk assessment template can be used by safety managers or authorized personnel before conducting events.
-Workers from the entertainment industry (bar, waiting and kitchen staff, performers, DJs, technical and security staff) are exposed to high noise levels due to the nature of their work.
-Make it a habit to perform these assessments regularly to improve health and safety or workers.
+Workers from the entertainment industry (bar, waiting and kitchen staff, performers, DJs, technical, and security staff) are exposed to high noise levels due to the nature of their work.
+Make it a habit to perform these assessments regularly to improve the health and safety of workers.